Next Wolves manager: Middlesbrough cancel Rob Edwards press conference amid Molineux interest

 Wolves were denied permission by Middlesbrough to speak to Rob Edwards on Thursday; Sky Sports News reported Edwards was a candidate for the role following Vitor Pereira's sacking on November 2; Edwards made over 100 appearances for Wolves from 2004 to 2008

-Middlesbrough have cancelled Rob Edwards' press conference on Friday amid the interest from Wolves.
+Middlesbrough boss Rob Edwards did not take training on Friday morning amid interest from Wolves.

+Boro also cancelled Edwards' pre-match press conference ahead of their clash against Birmingham on Saturday.
+Edwards was due to face the media at 1.30pm but that did not take place.

 - Transfer Centre LIVE! | Wolves news & transfers🐺